KnoAll/cacti-template/README.md

 If you do not have Kevin's CentOS7 virtual appliance you can read more about it here. http://www.kevinnoall.com/blog/2015/03/06/cacti-virtual-appliance/

+As of the writing of this script, the current cacti release is v1.1.38.
+This script will upgrade to that release only.
+I am working on updates that will allow the upcoming development v1.2.x which is currently in beta 4.
+There are some significant changes required to support the new version which I am working through.

 ## Initial Upgrade Setup Instructions

 Based on a Kevin's CentOS7 Cacti Template virtual appliance v1.1.6 or greater: